-The FSSM (RFSSM if it is the FSSM's claim) must ensure that the loan is recorded against the employee's loan account and include the appropriate repayments in the monthly payroll calculation.
+For Staffs based elsewhere, the FSSM (RFSSM if it is the FSSM's claim) must ensure that the loan is recorded against the employee's loan account and include the appropriate repayments in the monthly payroll calculation.

-There may be tax implications for the staff member taking an employee loan, which the staff member should check prior to applying and for which the staff member will be responsible for paying.
+There may be tax implications for the staff member taking an Employee Loan, which the staff member should check prior to applying and for which the staff member will be responsible for paying.

-Outstanding balances of any loans or advances will be deducted in full from final salary / any other final payments from staff who leave.
+Outstanding balances of any loans or advances will be deducted in full from final salary/ any other final payments from staff who leave.

-Loans, where provided, are interest-free.
+Loans where provided are interest-free.